Een meisje met een parel oorbel en een tulband keert zich naar de kijker

 February 6 - June 4, 2023

-In February 2023, our world-famous and most beloved masterpiece, Johannes Vermeer's Girl with a Pearl Earring, will be on loan to the Rijksmuseum for eight weeks for the Johannes Vermeer exhibition.
-Yet the spirit of the Girl will not leave the Vermeer room....
+In February 2023, our world-famous and most beloved masterpiece, Johannes Vermeer's Girl with a Pearl Earring, was on loan to the Rijksmuseum for eight weeks for the Johannes Vermeer exhibition.
+Yet the spirit of the Girl never left the Vermeer room....

-From February to June 2023 every creative person has a chance to be displayed in a digital frame in the Girl’s original spot in the Vermeer room.
-A very desirable spot where hundreds of people a day will be able to admire your Girl.
+For 5 months creatives all over the world had the chance to be displayed in a digital frame in the Girl’s original spot in the Vermeer room.
+A very desirable spot where hundreds of people a day admired your versions of our Girl.

 The presentation My Girl with a Pearl shows that the Girl is recognizable in everything and everyone.
 In a son or daughter, in buttons, an iron or just a few swipes of a brush.